TimGrt/community-call-exercises/2023-04-11-exercise-facts-and-filter-plugin/README.md

 You may need to adjust the variables, if you used other names.

-Adjust the fifth task in the playbook, add the missing `msg` parameter of the *debug* module.

 Running the playbook should result in the following output:

 ```bash